Aleboul/aleboul.github.io/index.md

 ## About

-I am first year PhD Student in the Probability and Statistics from the laboratoire Jean Alexandre Dieudonné of Université Côte d'Azur.
+I am second year PhD Student in the Probability and Statistics from the laboratoire Jean Alexandre Dieudonné of Université Côte d'Azur.
 I am also part of the Lemon team located in Montpellier.
-My research interest lies in extreme value and machine learning theory.
+My research interest lies in extreme value theory and machine learning.

 ## Publications